 “Honestly out of everything we do, the half ton truck is the lowest common denominator.
 It’s a very tough business case to do a half ton,” said Feldermann.
-“We only did (Ram 1500 Prospector) because we could share a front bumper and enough of the tooling from Ram Heavy Duty (Prospector XL), so it wasn’t as big of a risk.
+“We only did (Ram 1500 Recruit) because we could share a front bumper and enough of the tooling from Ram Heavy Duty (Prospector XL), so it wasn’t as big of a risk.
 I don’t know if we would have done it if we couldn’t share a bumper between the two.

 The point nevertheless stands that pickup trucks are the most accessorized vehicles on the road, according to SEMA market data.
 Feldermann continued to explain why AEV avoids the segment.